 It is a version of the complementary color scheme that uses split complementary colors.
 Additionally, it makes use of the two hues that sit on either side of its complementary color.
 There is less tension in this color scheme compared to the complementary color scheme.

 There is less tension in this color scheme, yet it still provides a strong visual contrast.
-As a rule of thumb for novices, the split-complimentary color scheme works well.
+As a rule of thumb for novices, the split-complementary color scheme works well.

 Using red, blue, and orange as the primary colors, this figure achieves a beautiful equilibrium.